google/applied-computing-series/ac1/_sources/regression_and_line_of_best_fit/nonlinear_regression.rst

 But as more cities are added in, it becomes apparent that this trendline doesn’t fit new cities at all.
 The polynomial curve was overfit to the data, and a linear regression line would have predicted the other cities better.
+This can be seen below when comparing the top and bottom graph.

 .. image:: figures/polynomial_overfit.png
   :width: 49%